snadim02/snadim02.github.io/_posts/2022-06-25-bathroom-reno.md

 ---

 Ah, the joys and horrors of **POTTY TRAINING** !!!
 Let me tell you what is **NOT** going to work:
-A bathroom that the kids... :x: can't access, :x: can't turn the light on for, and :x: can't wash/dry their hands in.
+A bathroom where the kids can't... :x: access the toilet, :x: turn the light on/off, and :x: wash/dry their hands.
 (Plus anyway this bathroom was gross and weird.)

 ### The problems: too many to list?!